 Very briefly, it’s also worth discussing the class of water damage, which is a measure of absorption and penetration.
 Classes range from 1 to 4, with 1 representing the least amount of absorption, and 4 the most.

 - Class 1 water damage is relatively minor, with little to no absorption into floors or drywall, and confined to a small portion of the home.

 - Class 2 water damage is a bit more serious, encompassing a whole room for example.
 Carpet, wood floors, and drywall exhibit damage and may need to be removed, restored, or replaced.

-- Class 3 water damage is fairly severe, and is generally the highest class of ordinary water damage that can occur.
+- Class 3 water damage is fairly severe and is generally the highest class of ordinary water damage that can occur.
 A significant portion of a home is involved, with heavy saturation, absorption, and evaporation.
-Drywall and flooring is usually damaged significantly, and must be removed.
+Drywall and flooring are usually damaged significantly and must be removed.
 Often, insulation and even some structural elements may require remediation.

 The Effects of Water Damage on Wood Floors

 Wood floors are, not surprisingly, made from wood.
 Wood is made up of cellulose, which is highly porous and absorbs water very easily.
 If you think about it, wood is made from trees, which are plants, and all plants are basically giant systems of tubes for moving water and nutrients around throughout the tree, a lot like veins and arteries in the body.
 So, it stands to reason that when wood encounters water, it absorbs the water, and like most absorbent materials, wet wood swells and bulges, increasing in size, and warping out of shape.